GSA/search.digitalgov.gov/_posts/2015-11-02-monthly-reports.md

 Use this report to inform which [modules you opt to display](/manual/display-overview.html).

-***Drill down into best bets.*** Select the option to drill down into your [Best Bets (Text or Graphics)](/manual/best-bets.html) to see the number of impressions, number of clicks, and CTR for each best bet.
+***Drill down into Best Bets.*** Select the option to drill down into your [Best Bets (Text or Graphics)](/manual/best-bets.html) to see the number of impressions, number of clicks, and CTR for each Best Bet.
 The data in the table is sorted in descending order from the highest to lowest CTR.
-Review and edit best bets as needed.
+Review and edit Best Bets as needed.
 Focus on those with a high number of impressions and low CTR to make the biggest impact on searchers' experience (and on your overall CTR).
-Select drill down again to see a pie chart of the search terms that led to an impression on each best bet.
+Select drill down again to see a pie chart of the search terms that led to an impression on each Best Bet.

 ## Download Top Queries